ljwobker/jumpstamper/README.md

 `-wt, --working_time` : (*optional*, default=0) duration of working time for the jump.  (e.g. 35s for 4-way FS, 50s for 8-way, etc.).
 If `working_time` is set to zero, no timer is displayed for that jump.
 This can be useful if you just want to trim down a video without caring exactly when the exit is.

 `-jt, --jump_time` : (*optional*, default=60) duration of the output jump video.
 Useful for trimming unnecessary video from the end of the jump/file.
-This is currently a **combination** of the working time and the freeze-frame time.
-So if you have 35 seconds of working time,  5 seconds of freeze time, and you want the video clip to end immediately after the freeze-frame, you set this parameter to (35 + 5 = 40).
+Note if the jump time "ends" before the freeze frame begins, you won't get the freeze.

 `-dt, --fade_time`: (*optional*, default is 0) duration of the fade out from the main jump.
 (Note that the shortcut is `dt` rather than `ft` because `freeze_time` got there first!)